Breast Augmentation Surgery

-Dr. Chugay chooses to perform the majority of his breast augmentations, approximately 70% of them, with silicone implants.
+Dr. Chugay chooses to perform the majority of his breast augmentations, approximately 70-80% of them, with silicone implants.
 Silicone implants have a much more natural feel and have been demonstrated to have a very low leak rate (1% leak rate noted per year – 10% risk at 10 years).
-Despite previous litigation against breast implant manufacturers and concerns over an association between silicone implants and cancer, as of November 2006 the FDA has again approved silicone implants for use in breast augmentation.
+Despite previous litigation against breast implant manufacturers and concerns over an association between silicone implants and cancer, as of November 2006, the FDA has again approved silicone implants for use in breast augmentation.

 Dr. Chugay’s philosophy is to select the best and the safest materials for his patients.
 Whether you would prefer to have saline or silicone implants, Dr. Chugay will customize your surgery to give you the best result possible.

 Dr. Chugay makes the cut in the areola of the breast.
 The scar is imperceptible, and yet, the access to molding and shaping of the breast is greatest through this approach.

 The more traditional approaches of making a cut in the inframammary fold (under the breast) produces noticeable scars, especially in darker-pigmented people.
 The axillary approach (cutting from the armpit) touted by some physicians, can cause an unwarranted nerve injury affecting nerves that supply sensation to the arm with the resulting possibility of partial or complete numbness.
 Scar contracture may also result from that approach.
 When the contracture happens in the armpit, it may cause a mild to serious weakness in the arm.